-This is Brisket (we love food names!) with her organized dog supplies.
+Here is Brisket (we love food names!) sleeping with her bin of toys.

-• Utilize open baskets or bins for pet supply storage.
-In the above picture, inside the basket are small canvas bins to organize the pet supplies by category - clothing, grooming tools, etc.
+- Utilize open baskets or bins for pet supply storage.
+We use a large bin and inside are small canvas bins to organize the pet supplies by category - clothing, grooming tools, etc.

 pet.
 I have found that the binder pockets with tabs are great for this.

 Label each pocket tab (i.e. "Vet", "Insurance", "Care"), insert them

 into the binder, file your pet's papers accordingly and voila!
 Now you